 Where a candidate or candidates have made a submission, under Part 13 of the Regulations for Conduct of University Examinations, that unforeseen factors may have had an impact on their performance in an examination, a subset of the board will meet to discuss the individual applications and band the seriousness of each application on a scale of 1-3 with 1 indicating minor impact, 2 indicating moderate impact, and 3 indicating very serious impact.
-When reaching this decision, examiners will take into consideration the severity and relevance of the circumstances. and the strength of the evidence.
+When reaching this decision. examiners will take into consideration the severity and relevance of the circumstances, and the strength of the evidence.
 Examiners will also note whether all or a subset of papers were affected, being aware that it is possible for circumstances to have different levels of impact on different papers.
 The banding information will be used at the final board of examiners meeting to adjudicate on the merits of candidates.
 Further information on the procedure is provided in the Policy and Guidance for examiners, Annex B and information for students is provided here.

-Failing the MPhil
+Failing the MSc

-Candidates who have previously failed the MPhil without extenuating circumstances cannot achieve more than a pass degree on retaking.
+Candidates who have previously failed the MSc without extenuating circumstances cannot achieve more than a pass degree on retaking.

-In the event of failure of the MPhil or MPhil Qualifying Test overall, a candidate is allowed to retake/resubmit certain elements (meaning discrete pieces of written work, theses, tests, or examination papers).
-Any retakes/resubmissions for the MPhil Qualifying Test must take place before the first week of the next academic year.
-Any retakes/resubmissions for the MPhil must normally take place the following year.
+In the event of failure of the MSc overall, a candidate is allowed to retake/resubmit certain elements (meaning discrete pieces of written work, theses, tests, or examination papers).
+Any retakes/resubmissions for the MSc must normally take place the following year.
 A candidate may only retake/resubmit elements of those components that received a fail mark overall.
 If a candidate failed a component for which assessment is comprised of one or more elements, only those elements that received a fail mark may be resubmitted/retaken.
 Any elements for which the candidate achieved a pass mark cannot be resubmitted/retaken.
 Any elements that constitute part of a component that received a pass mark overall cannot be retaken/resubmitted, even if there are particular elements of the component that received a fail mark.
 Marks for any elements that are not retaken or resubmitted will not change.

-If a candidate fails just one component of the MPhil that is not the thesis, and it is a marginal fail (i.e. not less than 48), they can still be awarded a degree without merit or distinction if they achieve a mark of 64 or above in another component.
+If a candidate fails just one component of the MSc, and it is a marginal fail (i.e. not less than 48), they can still be awarded a degree without merit or distinction if they achieve a mark of 64 or above in another component.